The Menu-Size Complexity of Revenue Approximation: Introduction

-In this work, we study the trade-off between the complexity of an auction and the extent to which it can approximate the optimal revenue.
-One may choose various measures of auction complexity \citep{hart-nisan-b,DLN14,MR15}, and we will focus on the simplest one, the \emph{menu size} suggested in \cite{hart-nisan-b}.
-The menu size of an auction (for a single buyer, an auction is just a pricing scheme) is defined to be the number of different possible outcomes of the auction.
-More specifically, every single-buyer auction is equivalent to one that offers a \emph{menu} of options to the buyer, where each option --- \emph{entry} $(\vec{x};p)$ --- in the menu specifies a probability $x_i$ of acquiring each item $i$ as well as a price $p$ to be paid for the combination $\vec{x}$, and the buyer chooses an entry that maximizes her own expected utility $\sum_i x_i \cdot v_i - p$.
-The number of entries in the menu is defined to be the \emph{menu-size complexity} of the auction.
-The logarithm of the menu size is exactly equal to the {\em deterministic communication complexity} of the auction: the auction is considered common knowledge, and the buyer, who knows her private values, must send enough information (see \cref{comm} for a formal definition) to the seller so that the outcome (allocation probabilities and price) of the auction for these values can be determined.\footnote{Since the seller has no private information in our setting, an arbitrary interactive protocol between the buyer and the seller must use at least as many bits as this one-way communication.
+In this work, we study the trade-off between the complexity of a mechanism and the extent to which it can approximate the optimal revenue.
+One may choose various measures of mechanism complexity \citep{hart-nisan-b,DLN14,MR15}, and we will focus on the simplest one, the \emph{menu size} suggested in \cite{hart-nisan-b}.
+The menu size of a mechanism (for a single buyer, an auction or mechanism is just a pricing scheme) is defined to be the number of different possible outcomes of the mechanism.
+More specifically, every single-buyer mechanism is equivalent to one that offers a \emph{menu} of options to the buyer, where each option --- \emph{entry} $(\vec{x};p)$ --- in the menu specifies a probability $x_i$ of acquiring each item $i$ as well as a price $p$ to be paid for the combination $\vec{x}$, and the buyer chooses an entry that maximizes her own expected utility $\sum_i x_i \cdot v_i - p$.
+The number of entries in the menu is defined to be the \emph{menu-size complexity} of the mechanism.
+As we observe, the menu size is tightly related to the {\em deterministic communication complexity} of the mechanism: if the mechanism is considered common knowledge, then the amount of information\footnote{See \cref{comm} for a formal definition.} that the buyer must send to the seller so that the outcome (allocation probabilities and price) of the mechanism for this buyer can be determined by the seller,\footnote{Since only the buyer has private information (her values) in our setting, an arbitrary interactive protocol between the buyer and the seller must use at least as many bits as this one-way communication.
 Thus, this notion captures general two-way deterministic complexity as well.
-See \cref{comm} for more details, as well as a discussion regarding randomized communication complexity.} It is known that for some distributions, the optimal auction has infinite menu size \citep{DDT13} but a constant fraction of the optimal revenue may be extracted by a finite-complexity auction \citep{BILW}.
-Is it possible to extract an arbitrarily high fraction of the optimal revenue via a finite menu size?
+See \cref{comm} for more details, as well as a discussion regarding randomized communication complexity.} is exactly equal to the logarithm of the menu size of the mechanism.
+It is known that for some distributions, the optimal mechanism has infinite menu size \citep{DDT13} --- or equivalently by the above, requires infinite communication complexity --- but a constant fraction of the optimal revenue may be extracted by a finite-complexity mechanism \citep{BILW}.
+Is it possible to extract an arbitrarily high fraction of the optimal revenue via a finite menu size (equivalently, via mechanisms with finite communication complexity)?

 Our first and main result shows that, in fact, finite complexity suffices to get \emph{arbitrarily close} to the optimal revenue.